guanwei0711/cuda/gemm/README.md

 A: The FP32 peak is 90%, which is a sign of being compute-bound.

-**Q: Why?**

-A:The FP32 peak is only 90% which is quite a sign of compute-bound.

 ## Summary: Progress Toward cuBLAS

 | Version | Duration [ms] | FP32 peak [%] | Speedup vs V1 | % of cuBLAS |